tedneward/AngularLabs/README.md

 * *Create the HTML template.* In order to loop through the array of Jokes, we need to use the `*ngFor` directive in the template.
 Use `*ngFor` on a `div` tag to loop through the jokes (using `let joke of jokes`).
 Inside the `div` tag, use template expression syntax (the double-curly-brackets syntax) to display each joke's setup and punchline.
 (Put the punchline in bold, just for that extra effect.)

+* *Reference the JokeListComponent from the AppComponent.* When the Angular CLI scaffolded out the application, it put some boilerplate HTML into the AppComponent, which is the "main page" of the application.
+Replace the entire AppComponent HTML template with an `h1` that displays the title, and then use the JokeListComponent selector (which would be `app-joke-list`, if you didn't change it) to display the list of jokes.
+Make sure to have both opening and closing tags.

-At this point, the domain models are finished.
+At this point, the JokeListComponent and related changes are finished.
 If you are not sure if you got it all to work, you can always fast-forward to the next lab by doing a `git checkout lab-3`.

 ## Reference links